- Women who take birth control or who are pregnant may be at high risk for blood clots if they contract COVID-19.

 According to Goldenberg, estrogen is known to increase a person’s risk of VTEs.

-With HRT and oral contraceptives containing estrogen, the risk of clots is highest in the first year of use amongst women with coagulation abnormalities.
+With HRT and oral contraceptives containing estrogen, the

 Women without these abnormalities are also at higher risk for blood clots while taking these medications.